carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 > ## Solution
 >
-> There will be several near-identical entries in `scientificName`.
-For example, there is one entry for `Ammospermophilis harrisi` and
+> There will be several near-identical entries in `Author`.
+For example, there is one entry for `Archdeacony of London`.
+This a misspellings of `Archdeaconry`.
-> one entry for `Ammospermophilus harrisii`.
-These are both misspellings of `Ammospermophilus harrisi`.
 We will see how to correct these
 > misspelled and mistyped entries in a later exercise.
 {: .solution}

 > ## Exercise
 >
-> 1. Using faceting, find out how many years are represented in the census.
+> 1. Using faceting, find out how many years are represented in the catalogue.
 >
 > 2. Is the column formatted as Number, Date, or Text?
 How does changing the format change the faceting display?
 >